AdobeDocs/experience-manager-cloud-service.en/help/forms/create-or-add-an-adaptive-form-to-aem-sites-page.md

 In addition, Adaptive Forms in AEM Page Editor use [Adaptive Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html#features).
 These Core Components provide a standard and easier methods to style and customize the components, identical to [AEM Sites WCM Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html).

-## How to create or add an Adaptive Form in AEM Sites page or AEM Experience Fragment? {#various-options}
+## How to create or add an Adaptive Form in AEM Sites page or AEM Experience Fragment? {#various-options-to-creat-or-add-an-adaptive-form-in-aem-sites-page-or-aem-experience-fragment}

 You can take full advantage of this feature by utilizing the following options: